launchableinc/cli/getting-started.md

 ## test step

-# initiate a Launchable session
+# initiate a Launchable session for this build
 launchable record session ...

 # ask Launchable which tests to run for this build